MortenEvensen/spaceX/README.md

 # spaceX
-Exam for my stuides in Front End Development
+Exam for my studies in Front End Development